PECOS-packages/PECOS/docs/user-guide/dem-from-guppy.md

 - Referencing measurements with `records`, `meas_ids`, and `result_tags`
 - Building a DEM for a generated surface-code memory experiment
 - Sampling and decoding from the resulting DEM
+- Adding explicit idle gates so idle-noise parameters take effect
+- Exporting native Stim DEM text and graph-like projections
+- Comparing PyMatching, Tesseract, and BP-OSD on the same samples
-- Choosing the Selene runtime, and the limitations to know about
+- Choosing the Selene runtime and understanding the limitations

 ## Overview